Associate in Science | SC Program: AS.1490

 Note: Students must provide safety glasses and welding gloves, and those materials which are of continuing value outside of the classroom setting.
 This cost will be explained at the first class meeting.

-This is an advanced course designed to prepare students to pass structural steel certification in vertical and overhead positions.
+An advanced course designed to prepare students to pass structural steel certification in vertical and overhead positions.
 SMAW (stick) and FCAW (MIG) processes will be used.
 The goal of this class is to pass the AWS D1.1 welding certificate test.
 Strict adherence to the testing procedures will be followed.
 Completion of the class does not guarantee AWS certification unless welding procedure qualification tests are passed.
-A portion of this course may be offered in a distance education format.
+Note: This course may be repeated one time for a total of two enrollments since the course content varies and skills are enhanced by supervised repetition and practice.

 Apply Now